ConvLab/ConvLab/convlab/modules/nlu/README.md

 # Natural Language Understanding

+In a pipeline task-oriented dialog framework, the NLU module takes as input raw user utterance, and converts it into a dialog act format.

 This directory contains the interface definition of natural language understanding module and some implementations.

 ## Interface